What is there to do in and around Decorah outside of watching eagles? Plenty! – Scott Iverson

 Just below Phelps you can ride or walk the Dug Road Trail along the river, part of the bike trail loop.
 Access it by following Main Street (not the “main drag” Water Street, but one block uphill) toward the river from downtown or behind the Whippy Dip.

 Dunning’s Spring is Siewer’s bigger and colder cousin.
 It is a pleasant refuge on a sweltering summer day.
 The drive up to the park is narrow and offers limited parking.
 If you find it crowded, consider parking at the entrance and walking the 100 yards into the park.
 If you can do the climb, go across the stone bridge on the left and up the wooden trail to the spring.
 The trail up the hill to the right of the parking area is a rigorous challenge but rises to a nice view of downtown.
-Amazingly you might encounter some of the area’s more intrepid mountain bikers, but most stick to the trails along the river or do their climbing at neighboring Palisades.
+You might encounter some of the area’s more intrepid mountain bikers, but most stick to the trails along the river or do their climbing at neighboring Palisades.

 Palisades is mostly a drive-through visit, with plenty of space to park up top.
 Worth a visit mostly as another vista.
 Many of the shots you see of Decorah are taken from up there.